Manage event subscriptions (Recommended)

 • Subscribe to system events or threshold-based events.

-• Merge alerts to reduce noise and use conditional noise reduction to filter duplicate alerts.
+• Merge alerts from system and threshold-based events to reduce noise.
+You can also use conditional noise reduction to filter alerts and prevent alert storms caused by a high volume of duplicate alerts.

-• Customize notification methods and push alert data to services such as Simple Message Queue (formerly MNS), Simple Log Service (SLS), Function Compute (FC), and webhooks.
+• Customize notification methods by defining notification levels and templates for different channels.
+You can also integrate and push all alert data directly to services such as Simple Message Queue (formerly MNS), Simple Log Service (SLS), Function Compute (FC), and webhooks.

 Create a subscription policy

-The following example subscribes to the InstanceRestart:StartedDueToInstanceError system event for an ECS instance.
+This topic uses an example to show how to subscribe to the InstanceRestart:StartedDueToInstanceError system event for an ECS instance.

 1. Log on to the Cloud Monitor console.